How to start an event management company?

 - Step 1 – Identify event planning skills: Make sure you have the skills necessary to be a good events manager.
-Another golden tip is to not only surround yourself with people who also display a generous amount of these skills, but to make sure that their skillset and personalities can complement the business.
+Another golden tip is to not only surround yourself with people who also display a generous amount of these skills but to make sure that their skillset and personalities can complement the business.

 - Step 2 – Obtain degrees or certifications: You should have experience in event management before starting your event management firm.
 Even if you have relevant experience in the area, it’s still a good idea to obtain an event management degree or certification as this would help take your experience and know-how to a new level.

-- Step 3 – Identifying event management field: While starting an event management company, choosing the correct field is important.
+- Step 3 – Identifying the event management field: While starting an event management company, choosing the correct field is important.
 For example, you could start off with event planning for organisations and companies, then diversify into other fields such as promotional event planning and wedding planning.

-- Step 4 – Develop business plan: This is perhaps the most important step in your journey to set up an event management firm, since a sound and solid business plan is key to capture the attention of potential investors and to secure funds.
+- Step 4 – Develop a business plan: This is perhaps the most important step in your journey to set up an event management firm since a sound and solid business plan is key to capture the attention of potential investors and to secure funds.
 The business plan will include important aspects such as summary, company overview, competitor and industry analysis, marketing plan, operations plan, and financial management.

 - Step 5 – Cover legal bases: Once the business plan is approved and the funding has been received, the company needs to be registered with relevant authorities and business licenses should be obtained.

 - Step 6 – Market the company: Once the company is registered, the focus should be on marketing it to attract clients.
 Digital marketing channels such as social media, email marketing, content marketing, display advertising, and search engine optimisation (SEO) are great tools to spread the word.